 Deck Railing Materials

-Becoming more popular are composite and vinyl railings.
-These railings are made with similar materials as composite decking and can be coordinated.
-Some brands come preassembled and are easy to install.
-Overall, composite and vinyl railings provide for years of maintenance free use with coordinating beauty.
+Extremely popular deck railing options because they need no maintenance, are composite, aluminum, and vinyl railings.
+These railings are made with materials that stand up to the elements and pair well with maintenance-free composite decking like Trex.
+Some deck railing brands come preassembled and are easy to install.
+Overall, aluminum, composite, and vinyl railings provide for years of maintenance-free use with coordinating beauty.

-Also available are aluminum and other metal balusters.
+Also available are railing components like aluminum and other metal balusters, and deck post caps that can be paired with wood or other materials.
 These products allow for architectural interest while allowing for the mixing and matching of other materials.
 No matter the railing you choose, your friendly Curtis Lumber salesperson will be happy to help you make the right railing choices for your deck!

 Adding a privacy screen, post caps and skirts, or lights to your deck might be just the thing that is needed for your decking project.
 Lattice panels are easily installed in areas where privacy is needed or below a deck to keep animals out.
 Post caps and skirts also add intricate personal detail to your deck and allow you to make it your own.
 Deck lights add light for nighttime entertaining or architectural interest.
 Your local Curtis Lumber has hundreds of ideas on how you can finish your deck off right, be sure to check them out!